Zero Depreciation Cover in Commercial Vehicle Insurance

 Mentioned below are some of the factors that you must consider before purchasing a zero-depreciation cover:

-- Premium: While comparing a zero-dep policy with a normal vehicle insurance policy, you will find that zero depreciation cover is slightly expensive.
+- Premium: While comparing a zero-dep policy with a normal vehicle insurance policy, you will find that adding zero depreciation cover is slightly expensive.
 In this way, it advisable to pay high premiums for vehicles that are new.
 However, if your commercial vehicle has to work in a high-risk area, then you should opt for a zero depreciation cover.
 The zero-depreciation cover depends on three main factors:

 - Model of your vehicle